budryerson/TFMini-Plus/README.md

 The Plus features a UART serial communication interface.
 The serial baud rate is programmable.
 <br />Only these rates are supported: 9600, 14400, 19200, 56000, 115200, 460800, and 921600.
-<br>(Benewake has recently released an I2C interface version of the device.
-Currently, this library supports only the UART/serial version of the device.)
+<br>(Benewake has released an I2C version of the device.
+Currently, this library supports only the serial (UART) version.
+We're working on it.)

 Data output rates are programmable up to 10KHz, but the internal measuring frame rate is fixed at 4KHz.
 <br />"Standard" output rates are: 1, 2, 5, 10, 20, 25, 50, 100, 125, 200, 250, 500, and 1000Hz.